Who wants to be an ISA millionaire?

 Tax treatment depends on individual circumstances and may change.
 Interest rates are correct at the type of writing by may go up or down in the future.
 If you choose to invest, you may get back less than you put in.

 †Smart Saver account and minimum £1 required.
 ISA Access pots 5.08% AER (4.96% gross) variable, payable monthly.
-Bonus 0.5% fixed applied until 6th May 2025, for new accounts opened by 5th May 2024.
+This includes a 1-year fixed bonus rate of 0.5% AER/gross, which starts from the date you open a Smart ISA.
 AER stands for 'annual equivalent rate'.
 We pay you interest on a monthly basis, but AER shows you the rate you’d get if this monthly interest was compounded and paid once a year instead.
 We provide an AER to make it easier for you to compare our rates with other providers.

 Gross is the rate of interest we apply to your money, before any tax is taken off.